 - Clear your Downloads folder.

-On iOS devices, the way to check and manage internal storage is easy:
+On iOS devices, this is how to check and manage internal storage:

 - Open ‘Settings’.

 - Tap on ‘Storage & iCloud Usage’.